Seminar: Efficient CE marking and risk assessment of machines and plants

 The aim of this seminar is to give you and your employees a quick overview of,

-- which requirements directives and standards place on designers,
+- the requirements that directives and standards place on designers,

 - how standards can be used as valuable sources of knowledge and

 - how you can meet the legal requirements as quickly, efficiently and unbureaucratically as possible.

 Key success factors: Safe design + efficient CE processes

-The legally required integration of safety into design processes is one of the most important success factors for the development of sufficiently safe machinery or plants!
+This legal requirement for the integration of safety in the design processes is one of the most important success factors for the development of sufficiently safe machines or plants!

-Therefore we dedicate the first day of this seminar to the practical implementation of legal requirements in daily construction processes - without legal details!
-Pure practice!
+Therefore, we focus the first day of this seminar to the practical implementation of the legal requirements in the daily design processes - without legal details!
+Pure practical relevance!

 On the second day, you will learn everything you need to know to carry out the legally required conformity assessment procedure efficiently and pragmatically.

 Day 1: Designing safe machinery - Risk assessment in practice

 Introduction and Overview

-- The important role of designers in CE processes.
+- The important role of the designers in the CE processes.

-- Introduction example: Why apparently good solutions do not always meet the legal requirements.
+- Introductory example: Why seemingly good solutions do not always meet the legal requirements.

 - Cooperation between different departments: mechanical engineering, control engineering, technical documentation, etc.

 - Safety arises (mostly) in a team: important interfaces to sub-suppliers and customers.

 - Which standards support safe design?
-Do they have to be applied?
+Do these have to be applied?

 - Caution when delegating design work or risk assessments to third parties!

 - Attention!
 The design must be based on the law, not (only) on customer requirements!

 Systematic risk assessment according to EN ISO 12100

 - Risk assessment according to EN ISO 12100 - How the legal requirements are met as efficiently as possible!

-- What has to be considered in the "foreseeable misuse" - and what not.
+- What has to be considered in "reasonably foreseeable misuse" - and what not.

-- Picture 1 from EN ISO 12100 as a perfect guide through the risk assessment and risk reduction.
+- Figure 1 from EN ISO 12100 as a perfect guide through risk assessment and risk reduction.